 You can choose different sets of options depending on whether your Mac is plugged in.
 For example, you can choose to dim your display and put your Mac in sleep mode sooner when it’s using its battery.
-See Optimise energy settings for a Mac notebook.
+See Optimize energy settings for a Mac notebook.

 Select other energy-saving options

 In Energy Saver preferences, choose options that make it easier to save energy.
-For example, if you allow other computers to access the shared resources on your Mac — such as shared printers or Music playlists — while it’s in sleep, you may be able to put your Mac to sleep more often.
+For example, if you allow other computers to access the shared resources on your Mac—such as shared printers or Music playlists—while it’s in sleep you may be able to put your Mac to sleep more often.